bevyengine/bevy-website/content/learn/book/the-game-loop/time-and-timers.md

 ## Fixing your timestep

-Compensating for fluctating frame times using delta time is a great start.
+Compensating for fluctuating frame times using delta time is a great start.
-But as the timeless [fix your timestep article] explains for projects that require a higher level of stability and reproducibility, it's better to simply always advance time by a fixed amount.
+But as the timeless [*Fix Your Timestep!*] article by Glenn Fiedler explains, for projects that require a higher level of stability and reproducibility, it's better to simply always advance time by a fixed amount.
-This is particularly important for physics and
+This is particularly important for physics and networking.

 To understand how to work with fixed time in Bevy, we need to first learn a little bit about how [`Time`] actually works under the hood.
-As the excellent docs on [`Time`] explain, there's actually *three* distinct types of time being measured:
+As the docs on [`Time`] explain, there's actually *three* distinct types of time being measured:

-- real time: the actual wall time
+- real time: the actual wall clock time
   - use this for things like UI animations that you don't want to be affected by pausing
 - virtual time: the "in-game time"
   - if you're using fixed time, this is useful for graphical effects